cysouw/graphicalgrammar/text/german.md

 Hanz Glinz (1913-2008) was professor for German philology in Aachen.
 A biographical summary and an in-depth discussion of his work is provided by Zlobinska-Görtz [-@zlobinska-gortz2018].
 His *Habilitationsschrift* was accepted in Zürich in 1948 and published as *Die innere Form des Deutschen.
 Eine neue deutsche Grammatik* [@glinz1952].
 This book was widely discussed in Germany and is generally considered to be an early example of a structuralist grammar for German.
 Glinz consistently uses *Proben*, i.e. syntactic constituency tests, to analyse the grammatical structure of German.

 Glinz' book contains two large examples in which he uses a literary text to illustrate graphically how his analysis works in practice.
 The first example uses a paragraph from Goethe's *Wilhelm Meisters theatralische Sendung* and a paragraph from Heinrich Keller's *Der grüne Heinrich* [@glinz1952: 71-72].
 The full analysis takes up ten whole pages [@glinz1952: 316-325].
 The last sentence from this exemplary analysis [@next] is reproduced here in [@fig:glinz1952_325].
 This visualisation places the words from top to bottom with thick black indicators for the verbal elements of the sentence.
-Glinz very clearly includes both the "finite" second position and the sentence-final "infinite" position in his analysis of the German sentence.
+Glinz very clearly includes both the "finite" second position (*Leitglied*) and the sentence-final "infinite" position (*Nennglied*) in his analysis of the German sentence.
 The arrows indicate the governer of the case assignment.
 In the complex noun phrases the horizontal lines indicate the hierarchical structure.
 Subordinate clauses (not shown in the figure here) are not visually distinguished in this large example.

 ::: ex
 und die kühle erfrischende Luft atmend schlief ich sozusagen an der Brust der gewaltigen Natur ein. [@glinz1952: 325, citing Heinrich Keller]